UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Hilary_Kahn.md

 Poor management.
 Stupid instructions.
 They kept on having me write little bits of some piece—I was supposedly maintaining the operating system.
-It was on a computer called the System IV, which was based on the UNIVAC(UNIVAC "UNIVAC") something-or-other and the [IBM 360(IBM_System/360 "IBM System/360"), all have the same architecture.
+It was on a computer called the System IV, which was based on the UNIVAC(UNIVAC "UNIVAC") something-or-other and the IBM 360(IBM_System360 "IBM System360"), all have the same architecture.
 It’s an RCA machine.
 It was a ridiculous operating system.
 It was undocumented, more or less, and I was supposed to sit there, and should there be anything wrong with it, I had to fix it.
 At the time, it didn’t